statechannels/statechannels/packages/nitro-protocol/docs/force-move-safety.md

 ## `timeout`

-Whenever the state of the channel is updated to `S`, the adjudicator makes a note of `S`, and starts a timer.
+Whenever the adjudicator state is updated to `S`, the adjudicator makes a note of `S`, and starts a timer.
 When the timer runs out, the adjudicator applies `timeout(S)`.

 In practice, this transition happens implicitly: when in a `Challenge` state, the challenge expiration time is recorded in a field `finalizesAt`, and once `finalizesAt <= now`, the channel is closed.

 ## State Transitions: Version 1

-We record the allowed state transitions from the original ForceMove protocol in the following table.
+We record the allowed adjudicator state transitions from the original ForceMove protocol in the following table.
 By default, any (state, action) pair not listed below does not change the state.

 | State       | Action           | Next state  | Requiremeents   |